Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: The Properties of Multi-Subroutine Quantum Programs

 \section{The Properties of Multi-Subroutine Quantum Programs}

-To develop testing processes for multi-subroutine quantum programs, it is crucial to understand the important properties in these programs that impact testing designs.
+To gain an overview of testing for multi-subroutine quantum programs, it is crucial to understand the important properties in these programs that affect testing designs.
 This section addresses the following research question (RQ):